Are You Suffering From Malocclusion?

 • Clenching and grinding of the teeth

 • A misaligned bite

 • Inflammation as a result of arthritis

-If you suffer from any of these symptoms, talk to Dr. Peck.
-Our own treatment methods usually consists of absolutely no pills, zero shots, zero surgical procedures, and no adverse reactions.
-We are able to deal with these issues since they are most probably caused by clenching your teeth while you are sleeping and occasionally during the day.
-When you clench your teeth, you utilize a number of the most powerful muscles within your body.
-These muscle contractions may cause early morning headaches and/or stress headaches and in many cases damage surrounding ligaments, teeth, as well as other muscles.
-By reducing the strength of the grinding by wearing a night splint, you are effectively minimizing the source of the pain.
+If you suffer from any of these symptoms, speak to us.
+Our treatment usually consists of no pills, no shots, no surgery, and no adverse reactions.
+We can address these issues since they are more than likely brought on by clenching your teeth while you are asleep and sometimes throughout the day.
+When you clench your teeth, you use many of the most powerful muscles within your body.
+These kinds of muscle contractions may cause morning headaches and/or stress headaches and even harm surrounding ligaments, teeth, as well as other muscles.
+Simply by decreasing the intensity of the clenching by sleeping with a TMJ splint, you are successfully reducing the source of the pain.

-The majority of dental treatment to treat malocclusion necessitates the employment of a splint, or an oral device that temporarily adjusts the bite.
-In more severe cases, Dr. Peck may recommend a long-term improvement in the bite using tooth replacement, moving teeth using orthodontic treatment, or a combination of bonding and crowns or veneers.
-For many affected individuals, the results have been successful and their return to a pain-free state has provided them an additional chance at a considerably more productive life.
+The majority of dental treatment to treat malocclusion calls for the use of a splint, or an oral device that temporarily adjusts the bite.
+In more serious instances, the doctor may suggest a long-term change in the bite with tooth replacement, moving teeth with orthodontic treatment, or possibly a combination of bonding and crowns or veneers.
+For many people, the final results were effective and their return to a pain-free condition has offered them another chance at a more rewarding life.